scionproto/scion/doc/ControlPlanePKI.md

   reset)
 - The `NotBefore` validity field must be in the range spanned by the validity fields of the previous TRC.
-- There must only be votes by voting ASes.
+- There must only be votes by voting ASes of the previous TRC.

 ### Regular TRC Update

 A regular update is an update that modifies neither the `PrimaryASes` section nor the `VotingQuorum` parameter.

-- The TRC must only have signatures issued by voting ASes in the previous TRC.
+- The TRC must only have voting signatures issued by voting ASes in the previous TRC.
-- All voting ASes in the new TRC must sign it.
+- All voting ASes in the new TRC must have signed a vote.
 - All votes must be issued with the online root key.
 - The number of votes must be greater than or equal to the `VotingQuorum` parameter of the previous TRC.